MediaSavvy/Solaris2.0/README.md

-If you encounter any errors start an issue.
+If you like please star :]